maarten-k/GnomAD-SV-GatherSampleEvidence/README.md

       d.
 Specify the Manta and MELT executables directory

 ## Changing the path of the resources in the snakefile
-  Once the reference files and the resources folders is downloaded, keep them in the working directoty and mention the path in the Snakefile.
+  Once the reference files and the resources folders are downloaded, keep them in the working directoty and mention the path in the Snakefile.
       This includes,

 **common parameters**